Five Obstacles Men Overcome to Accept Mental Health Problems

 1. Hegemonic masculinity.

 One of the central obstacles men overcome to accept a mental health problem is hegemonic masculinity—the pressure men feel to conform to traditional gender norms such as toughness, fearlessness, and invulnerability to pain.
 Men I interviewed described suffering in silence because a mental health problem might be a sign of weakness or vulnerability.
-One woman I interviewed spoke to this difference: “Sometimes I think it’s easier for women to have mental illness than men, because at least we’re used to being told we can cry, and we can be emotional…I can’t imagine being a man and having so much bottled up.
+One woman I interviewed spoke to this difference: “Sometimes I think it’s easier for women to have a mental illness than men, because at least we’re used to being told we can cry, and we can be emotional…I can’t imagine being a man and having so much bottled up.
 I don’t know how they’re living and walking.”

 Men navigated these rigid notions of masculinity by working within the confines of traditional gender socialization.
 One man I interviewed described his version of acceptance: “I have a symptom, and I'm going to go through life with this symptom.
 I’m going to make the best out of it, and I'm just going to roll with it.”
 Like this participant, other men worked within pressures of traditional masculinity by constructing acceptance as a sign of courage, strength, and flexibility.